 This table shows the difference education can make on wages.
-With the exception of Air Traffic Controllers and Managers (all other), the top-paying occupations in Virginia require a minimum of a bachelor's degree.
+All of the top 25 occupations by wage require a minimum of a bachelor's degree and usually graduate level or higher degrees.

-Top 25 Occupations in Virginia by Annual Wage
+Top 25 Occupations in Virginia by Annual Mean Wage